• February 13, 2026

 Mini golf in Australia did not grow by accident.
 Its evolution mirrors broader changes in how Australians spend leisure time, how venues compete, and how recreational spaces generate revenue.

-As suburbs expanded and family entertainment became more structured in the 1960s and 70s, courses became more creative.
+As suburbs expanded and family entertainment became more structured in the 1960s and 70s, courses expanded.
 Artificial turf allowed for durability.
 Structured obstacles introduced play variety.
 The experience became less about practice and more about participation.

 By the 1980s and 90s, mini golf had shifted again.
 Indoor centres emerged.
 Retail and entertainment precincts began integrating courses as part of larger offerings.
-Mini golf moved closer to hospitality.
+Mini golf moved closer to hospitality to generate revenue.

 The biggest change in Australian mini golf has occurred in the last 15 years.